 Our Key reports

-He is currently the Chair of the Global Book Alliance - a multi-stakeholder initiative working to transform book development, procurement and distribution to ensure that no child is without books.
+Joseph was a member of the design team for Education Cannot Wait the world's first global fund for education in emergencies and now serves on its Executive Committee.
+He is also the founding Chair of the Global Book Alliance a multi-stakeholder initiative working to transform book development, procurement and distribution to ensure that no child is without books.

 Before joining Save the Children Emma, co-founded Umoja Tanzania, a successful youth education charity in Arusha, Tanzania.
 She is chair of Umoja UK, a UK registered charity.